rinckd/d3-workshop/README.md

 # Getting Started

-1. Use `npm i` to install the necessary dependencies.
+1. Use `npm install` and `bower install` to install the necessary dependencies.
 2. `gulp serve` will start server/app.js and browser-sync.
 This will launch a browser starting with an introduction to svg elements.

 Table of Contents: